 Value reduction — Each item, in a backlog of tens of thousands of items, will seem insignificant.
 Adding a new item will feel pointless.
 When backlogs get too big, they become a trash bin where all work you want to do, but never will, ends up.

 Inhibited innovation — Since reorganizing a big backlog is such a chore, brilliant ideas are either added at the front or the end of the backlog.
 Adding items to the front means that you are invalidating the rest of the backlog, while adding them to the end guarantees they never will be done.

 With these problems in mind, let's look at how backlogs become oversized.
 Truth is, there is not a single cause, but often a combination.

 Hoarding — Humans are hoarders by nature.
 We have a hard time throwing away anything, especially good ideas.
-The key to successful backlog management is not to know what should go in, but deciding what should go out.
+The key to managing the backlog is not to know what should go in, but deciding what should go out.